Red-cockaded woodpecker (Picoides borealis)

-Avalon Plantation, Florida
+Avalon Plantation, FL

-Population decline due to habitat destruction, degradation, and resulting fragmentation.
+Populations have declined due to habitat destruction, degradation, and resulting fragmentation.

-Listed as endangered under the Endangered Species Act
+- Listed as endangered under the ESA

-- Restoring abandoned clusters by providing ≥4 artificial cavities per abandoned cluster.
+- Restoring abandoned clusters by providing ≥4 artificial cavities per abandoned cluster

-- Establishing recruitment clusters by installing ≥4 artificial cavities per recruitment cluster.
+- Establishing recruitment clusters by installing ≥4 artificial cavities per recruitment cluster

-- Using fire to maintain RCW habitat suitability.
+- Using fire to maintain RCW habitat suitability

-- Pre-burn mowing (2 acres) around all clusters to protect cavity trees from prescribed fire.
+- Pre-burn mowing (2 acres) around all clusters to protect cavity trees from prescribed fire

-RCWs are a cooperatively breeding species, living in family groups consisting of a breeding pair, which may also include one or two male helpers (females can also become helpers, but do so at a lower rate than males).
+RCWs are a cooperatively breeding species, living in family groups consisting of a breeding pair, which may also include one or two male helpers (females can also become helpers but do so at a lower rate than males).
 The critical resource for RCWs is the availability of tree cavities, which the birds excavate in live pine trees, often taking several years to accomplish.
 A group of cavity trees occupied by a potential breeding group (an adult female and male, with or without helpers) is termed a cluster, and this is the metric of population size for RCWs.

 In March 1998, TESF, in cooperation with the U.S. Fish & Wildlife Service, initiated an effort to reintroduce RCWs to the Avalon Plantation in northern Florida.
 This effort was the first by a private landowner, state or federal agency to reintroduce a population of red-cockaded woodpeckers into an area where there was no extant population.